Evolution (Stargate SG-1): Part 2

 Jacob, in the armour of the Super Soldier travels through the Stargate to Tartarus, where upon arrival, is taken by a Goa'uld named Thoth to be examined.
 Suddenly Anubis (David Palffy) enters and calls Thoth away.
 With Thoth gone, Jacob is able to deactivate the sensors, allowing Sam, Teal'c and Bra'tac to land in their Cargo Ship.
 Jacob, Sam & Teal'c then find a Goa'uld queen symbiote, which is being used by Anubis to birth Goa'uld to create more Super Soldiers.
-They plant explosive on the queen and continue exploring the base until they find a room with thousands of Super Soldiers being addressed by Anubis.
+They plant explosives on the queen and continue exploring the base until they find a room with thousands of Super Soldiers being addressed by Anubis.
 Thoth discovers them, but is swiftly killed, which sets off the alarm.
 The Super Soldiers pursue them, with one of them making it on board the Cargo Ship, but luckily Bra'tac and Jacob are able to eject it.

 O'Neill and his guide find Telchak's temple, where Burke is waiting nearby, having changed his mind and decided to help.
 They then come across Rogelio who is still alive.
-As O'Neill and Burke continue tracking, Burke reveals that he killed their fellow team-member on their last mission after realising the soldier was a traitor and was about to kill him, but withheld it in order to protect the mans family.
+As O'Neill and Burke continue tracking, Burke reveals that he killed their fellow team-member on their last mission after realising the soldier was a traitor and was about to kill him, but withheld it in order to protect the man's family.
 In the rebel camp, after learning that Rafael is using the Ancient Device and seeing him kill one of his own men, Dr. Jackson and Dr. Lee manage to escape and flee into the jungle, but are soon chased by Rafael and his men.
-As the revolutionaries catch-up to Jackson and Lee, O'Neill arrives and kills them.
+As the revolutionaries catch up to Jackson and Lee, O'Neill arrives and kills them.
 A rebel who has been reanimated by the Ancient Device then starts attacking them, but is soon blown-up by Burke.